lumio/ciwii-core/README.md

 Anyway, if you want to see a quick demo of this project, there is still one out there on [YouTube](http://www.youtube.com/watch?v=u9v4UqGcrRA).

-If you thing this project could be still useful, you are free to fork it.
+If you think this project could be still useful, you are free to fork it.
 If you want you can even let me know.

 And if you are on the way looking for a good blogging system, here is some advertisement from me for you: